Franco T.,

 Where it works poorly:

-- Highly specialized domains where the model might hallucinate
+Highly specialized domains where the model could hallucinate

-- Privacy-critical use cases if data protection is not ensured
+Privacy-critical use cases when data protection is not ensured

 What most people underestimate:

 Hallucinations are real.
 Generative models can present invented facts as if they were true.
-This is not a minor issue.
+That's not a small problem.

-Data privacy is complex.
-If you use ChatGPT directly (not the Enterprise API), your data may potentially be used for training.
-That is a GDPR issue.
+Data protection is complex.
+If you use ChatGPT directly and not the Enterprise API, your data can potentially be used for training.
+That's a GDPR problem.

 Costs scale.
 "Generative AI is free" is a myth.
-At one million API calls per month, that quickly reaches five figures.
+At one million API calls per month, that quickly becomes five figures.

 1. Start with the problem, not the technology

-Only when you know that do you ask: Can AI help here?
+Only once you know that, ask: Can AI help here?

 2. Assess your readiness honestly

 Do you have the data?
 Is it clean?
-Do you have someone who can drive this?
+Do you have someone who can drive it?
 Is the business behind it?

-If the answer to several of these questions is "No"—then start there, not with the AI project.
+If the answer to several of these questions is "No", start there.
+Not with the AI project.

 3. Start small

-Not "we are transforming everything with AI."
-Instead: One pilot.
+Not "we transform everything with AI."
+But: a pilot.
 One problem.
 Clear metrics.
 If it works, scale.
 If not, learn.

-What does it mean for the project to be successful?
-How do you measure it?
-Write it down before you start.
+What does it mean if the project is successful?
+How do you measure that?
+Write it down before you begin.

 5. Take governance seriously

 The EU AI Act is not optional.
-If your model operates in sensitive areas—recruiting, lending, medicine—then there are regulatory requirements.
+If your model runs in sensitive areas, there are regulatory requirements.
 Ignoring them is expensive.

 What You Can Do

 Ask yourself for each one: Could AI help here?
-Be honest—sometimes a simple rule-based system is better than machine learning.
+Be honest.
+Sometimes a simple rules-based system is better than machine learning.

-Assess your data situation - If you wanted to train a model tomorrow, could you give the data to a data scientist?
+Assess your data situation.
+If you wanted to train a model tomorrow, could you give the data to the data scientist?
 Is it clean?
 Structured?

-Talk to the business - Not just IT.
-Would someone from the business unit use the result?
-Is there genuine interest there?
+Talk to the business, not just IT.
+Would someone from the business use the result?
+Is there real interest there?

 The Point

 AI creates value when you solve the right problems.
-When you are realistic about possibilities and limits.
+When you are realistic about opportunities and limitations.
 When your data is in order.
 When the business is behind it.

 The companies that succeed with AI do not have the best technology.
 They have the clearest goals.
 They know what they want to achieve.
 They measure whether it works.